survivejs/webpack-book/manuscript/04_what_is_webpack.md

 ## Hot Module Replacement

 You are likely familiar with tools, such as [LiveReload](http://livereload.com/) or [BrowserSync](http://www.browsersync.io/), already.
 These tools refresh the browser automatically as you make changes. _Hot Module Replacement_ (HMR) takes things one step further.
 In the case of React, it allows the application to maintain its state without forcing a refresh.
 While this does not sound all that special, it can make a big difference in practice.

-HMR is also available in Browserify via [livereactload](https://github.com/milankinen/livereactload), so it's not a webpack exclusive feature.

 ## Code splitting